3270 Extended Data Stream

 perform a terminal read equivalent TGET

-NOWAIT where the caller receives control with a return code of 4
+NOWAIT where the caller receives control with a return code

 indicating that no input data is available.
 This is useful if the

-application has processing to perform while waiting for input from the
+application has processing to perform while waiting for input from

 terminal operator.
-One can imagine a chess computer program performing
+One can imagine a chess computer program

 look-ahead processing while waiting for the human player to input a